Tackle Village’s Rick Wallace and Dan Lovecek break the shackles of COVID and take a chance on a late season stream session.

 Compared to Rick, season 2021 had afforded me more plentiful fishing opportunities and so this rare late season outing took on the relative air of a bonus session unladen by the usual weight of expectation.

-Eventually we managed to drag ourselves away from this great pool and walked a couple of kilometres downstream to a suitable starting point and worked carefully up the river.
-A good number of chances presented over the course of the day with the bright sunshine providing optimal sight fishing at times.
-A subtle but consistent rise over the course of the afternoon was also welcome and some lovely well-conditioned fish came to the net, including a number over 2 pounds, and were quickly released.
+Eventually, we managed to drag ourselves away from this great pool and walked a couple of kilometers downstream to a suitable starting point, and worked carefully up the river.
+A good number of chances presented over the course of the day, with the bright sunshine providing optimal sight fishing at times.
+A subtle but consistent rise over the course of the afternoon was also welcome, and some lovely well-conditioned fish came to the net, including a number over 2 pounds, and were quickly released.

 We fooled a good number of fish with the F-Fly and small mayfly patterns accounting for the majority.

-I could feel the grip of frustration that had bedevilled my previous post lockdown sessions weakening and the joy in what we do returning.
+I could feel the grip of frustration that had bedeviled my previous post-lockdown sessions weakening and the joy in what we do returning.

-Soon after this trip, the winter rain set in drawing the curtain on season 2020/21 but also providing the flows to stimulate spawning and river health to set up next season.
+Soon after this trip, the winter rain set in, drawing the curtain on season 2020/21 but also providing the flows to stimulate spawning and river health to set up the next season.

-I think it is going to be a special season – not just because we should be shaking ourselves free of COVID’s grip, but the state of our lakes and rivers – refreshed over a cold, wet winter – promise some wonderful fishing.
+I think it is going to be a special season – not just because we should be shaking ourselves free of COVID’s grip, but because the state of our lakes and rivers – refreshed over a cold, wet winter – promises some wonderful fishing.